 Admiral Allison Reyes

-Admiral Allison Reyes is the current Commanding Officer of the USS Proteus, the Director of the Advanced Science, Technology and Research Activity, and the Chargé d'affaires for the Gamma Mission-at-Large.
+Admiral Allison Reyes is the current Director of the Advanced Science, Technology and Research Activity and the Chargé d'affaires for the Gamma Mission-at-Large, conducting affairs from aboard the USS Khonsu.
 Formerly, she served as a member of the Bravo Fleet Command Council, as the Starfleet liason to Palais de la Corcorde, as the Bravo Fleet Executive Officer and as Commanding Officer of Faltan Station, among other positions.

 EARLY YEARS (2346 – 2364)